For more local adult education opportunities, please visit the Bay View Association website.

 Fused Glass Sailboat Pendants (2)

-Come to the “Glassroom” at NCMC make two lovely fused glass necklaces.
+Come to the “Glassroom” at NCMC and make two lovely fused glass necklaces.
 You’ll design and assemble 1 to 2-inch glass pendants using colorful glass pieces.
 There’s no cutting required.
-Glass artist Heidi Reichenbach Finley makes this a-fun, relaxed, and social event with friendly guidance for even the most glass-squeamish beginner.
+Glass artist Heidi Reichenbach Finley makes this a super-fun, relaxed, and social event with friendly guidance for even the most glass-squeamish beginner.
 Fused glass is different from blown glass—you won’t be near the heat.
 Your creation will later be expertly fired smooth in the college kiln room by Heidi.

 These make great gifts, and you may decide to make more than two for a smaller additional fee.
 As with all of Heidi’s classes, participants need no prior experience in glass or art of any kind to be successful.
 Really!